UjhhgtgTeams/CardGame/README.md

 ## How to play?
 Open the cards and match the animals!
-When you open a card for the first time, the timer will start counting.
+When you open a card for the first time, the timer will start.
 When you open all the cards, the timer will stop.

 ## Screenshots